 The Institute is the largest dedicated research concentration of its kind in Australia.

-The Institute's engaged research is committed to making a positive difference in the world.
+Founded in 2012, the Institute's engaged research is committed to making a positive difference in the world.
 It is engaged ethically and reciprocally with others.
 Our aim is to carry out innovative interdisciplinary research into continuities and transformations in culture and society in a way that contributes to understanding and shaping contemporary local and global life.
 This approach involves being reflexively engaged both with the world and in understanding the conditions and limits of its own knowledge practices.

 The world today is undergoing change at an unprecedented scale and speed.
 Major global trends include global civilizational tensions, technological transformations, environmental crises, economic instability, geopolitical shifts, unprecedented transnational mobilities, and rampant urbanization.
 These trends pose massive challenges for culture and society.
 They affect our ways of life and require far-reaching cultural adaptation at local, national and global levels.